Sasha Ferro Rocks A Tiny Green Bikini While Sitting In The Sand

 "You are so beautiful.
 I admire you a lot and you are my role model.
 Whatever you do, I will always support you," one of her fans wrote.

-“I wish this is my view today instead of snow.
-You are so dreamy,” commented another follower.
+"I wish this is my view today instead of snow.
+You are so dreamy," praised another follower.

-“Sexier than any woman on this planet,” a third social media user added.
+"Sexier than any woman on this planet," a third user added.